RodolfoMedinaCS/RodolfoMedinaCS/README.md

 - I have a cat named Bella
 - I love performing

-Feel free to reach out, always down to connect with people building cool stuff. :p
+Feel free to reach out, always down to connect with people building cool stuff. :)